Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Volume: 22 ounces/650 ml.
 This is an important number, because you need to keep track of how many liters of water you've run through the replaceable filters.
 See detailed comments under "personal responsibility" below.

-Purple Lifestraw Go water filter bottle
+Purple Lifestraw Go water bottle with filter beside it

 There are two filtration devices: Stage 1 inside the white plastic chamber, and Stage 2 in the small gray section between Stage 1 and the lid.